philholden/subdivide/README.md

 );
 ```

 NOTE: In Chrome iframes are reloaded whenever a sibling element that appears above them is removed from the DOM.
-If `iframeSafe` is set to `true` then when a pane is removed it will be replaced by an empty `<div></div>` this will prevent iframes reloading when panes are merged.
+If `iframeSafe` is set to `true` then when a pane is removed it will be replaced by an empty `<div></div>` this will prevent iframes reloading when panes are deleted (i.e. merged).

 ## Usage with `connect()`